NearAndDistant/ruk/README.md

 #### SOA

-Super Output Areas (SOAs) are a set of geographical with the aim to produce a set of areas of consistent size, whose boundaries would not change (unlike electoral wards).
-They are an aggregation of adjacent OAs with similar social characteristics.
+Super Output Areas (SOAs) are a set of geographical areas developed following the 2001 census, initially to facilitate the calculation of the Indices of Deprivation 2004.
+The aim was to produce a set of areas of consistent size, whose boundaries would not change (unlike electoral wards).
+They are an aggregation of adjacent Output Areas with similar social characteristics.

+Middle Layer Super Output Areas (MSOAs) on average have a population of 7,200.

 Lower Layer Super Output Areas (LSOAs) typically contain 4 to 6 OAs with a population of around 1500.
-Middle Layer Super Output Areas (MSOAs) on average have a population of 7,200.

 ### Administrative